mozbrick/brick-flipbox/readme.md

 ---           | ---
 `flipend`     | Triggers when the flipping is complete.

-triggering `reveal` on one of the elements inside the flipbox, will reveal the corresponding side.
+Triggering `reveal` on one of the elements inside the flipbox will reveal the corresponding side.

 ## Development